alexschimpf/parrot/README.md

 If you want to load mock rules into your docker container, you'll need to understand the required format.
 Mock rules are specified via JSON files.
 Handlers are specified via Python files as described below in the *Dynamic Response Handlers* section.
+If more than one rule matches the request context, the one with the lexicographically smaller name wins.

 Here is an example mock rule JSON file:
 ```json